 luc

-The presidential intervention to eliminate the risk for new strikes in the state hospitals, the dispute over the renewal of the collective agreements of ground handling workers and the social outcry over the exclusion of women from national guard are the main topics of interests in this article.
+The presidential intervention to prevent the risk of new strikes in the state hospitals, the dispute over the renewal of the collective agreements of airports ground handling workers and the social outcry over the exclusion of women from national guards are the main topics of interests in this article.
 This country update reports on the latest developments in working life in Cyprus in the second quarter of 2016.

 Presidential intervention to soothe conflict in the health sector

-The determined, publicly announced decision of the state doctors' union (PASYKI) to strike against the medical understaffing has influenced the personal intervention of the President of the Republic, Nicos Anastasiades, into the conflict.
-The President mediated in order to soothe the dispute and push for the implementation of the National Health System (NHS), a dated and hotly-debated issue.
-It is noted that the many problems in public hospitals have been intensified during the years of the economic crisis.
-The austerity measures blocked the recruitment of staff while the state hospitals experienced since then an unprecedented overcrowding because people hit by the crisis turned from the private to public health.
-The President urgently requested a detailed list of the shortage of medical staff of all state hospitals by the director of medical services with a strict deadline.
-He then had succession meetings with the health and finance ministers and the sectoral health stakeholders.
-The meetings brought decisions on the most urgent needs of the hospitals and the President urgently convened the Cabinet to approve the decisions.
-The Cabinet's approved decisions includes: (1) the hiring of 28 physicians, (2) the preparation and submission of the bill on the financial and administrative autonomy of state hospitals by 15 July 2016, (3) the hiring of external expert for the full preparation of the needs for medical and paramedical staff and (4) the formation of a financial impact study in preparation of the NHS.
+On Friday, 10 June 2016 the state doctors' union (PASYKI) announced their intention to strike against medical understaffing.
+The notice induced the intervention of the President of the Republic into the conflict.
+He mediated in order to soothe the dispute and push for the implementation of the National Health System.
+It is noted that the austerity measures, subjected to the memorandum of understanding signed between EU and Cyprus in 2013, blocked the recruitment of staff.
+At the same time, state hospitals experienced an unprecedented overcrowding.
+The President requested by the director of medical services for a detail list of the shortages and he held subsequent meetings with all health stakeholders to take decisions upon the most urgent needs.
+The Cabinet convened urgently and approved the decisions, including:

+the hiring of 28 physicians;

+the submission of the bill on the autonomy of state hospitals by 15 July 2016;

+the hiring of an external expert for assessing the needs for medical and paramedical staff and

+the assignment to a consultancy agency to carry out a financial impact study in preparation of the NHS.

 Warning strikes of ground handling workers

-The deadlock on the renewal of the collective agreements of ground handling workers influenced work stoppages in Larnaca and Paphos airports on 4 and 6 July 2016, respectively.
-The interim agreement reached after the labour minister's intervention in the dispute lasted too short.
-The ground handling companies violated the agreement paying partially the agreed paid rises.
-Workers demand the restoration of the collective agreements to the pre-crisis status but the ground handling companies, which perceive the collective agreements as antiquated agreements that prevent their competitiveness, pursue ground changes.
-The public statements of the General Director of the Employers and Industrialists Federation (OEB) over the warning strikes of the workers stirred up things.
+The deadlock on the renewal of the collective agreements of ground handling workers caused work stoppages in Larnaca and Paphos airports on 4 and 6 July 2016.
+The interim agreement, reached after the labour minister's intervention, foreseen the payment of the annual salary increment of 2015 into two installments, 50% in May and 50% in June 2016.
+The companies made the payment in May but refused to make the due payment for June.
+Additionally, workers demand the restoration of the collective agreements to the pre-crisis status but the ground handling companies claim for ground changes of the collective agreements.
+The public statements of the General Director of the Employers and Industrialists Federation (OEB) over the warning strikes stirred up things.
 He said that when the 'well-paid ground handling workers' strike for pay demands, tens of companies are negatively affected.
 Trade unionists and workers perceived the statement provocative and soon after the Secretary General of the Pancyprian Federation of Labour (PEO) responded.
 He argued that workers have been put against the wall by OEB but the employers who violate the agreements remained in the immune.
-All sectoral stakeholders asked from unions and employers to exhaust all conciliation efforts in an intensifying dialogue to go forth labour peace.

 Social outcry over exclusion of women from National Guard